Types of Degrees Nuclear Engineering Majors Are Getting

 |Hispanic or Latino||20|

-Americans aren’t the only ones with an interest in Nuclear Engineering.
+Students from other countries are interested in Nuclear Engineering, too.
 About 21.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia